Fending off The Flu

-Seasonal influenza, or the flu, is an illness caused by an influenza virus.
-Symptoms include a fever or chills, head and body aches, fatigue, sore throat, cough, headache, runny nose, diarrhea, and vomiting.
-Most people who get the flu need to spend time in bed resting and many feel sick for a week or two.
+The flu is a serious respiratory disease caused by the influenza virus.
+The flu season can begin as early as October and sometimes lasts until May.
+Symptoms, which can range from mild to very severe, include a fever or chills, head and body aches, fatigue, sore throat, cough, headache, runny or stuffy nose, diarrhea, nausea, and vomiting.
+Most people who get the flu need to spend time in bed resting, and may feel sick for as long as two weeks.

 How the Flu Spreads

-Flu viruses spread through the air when infected people cough, sneeze, or talk.
+Flu viruses are airborne and spread through the air when infected people cough, sneeze, or talk.
 They can also be transmitted when uninfected people touch a contaminated surface and then touch their mouth, eyes, or nose.
-Unfortunately, people with the flu may be contagious the day before they develop symptoms and five to seven days after becoming sick.
+Unfortunately, people with the flu may already be contagious the day before they develop symptoms and as long as five to seven days after getting sick.

-The flu vaccine causes your body to makes antibodies that provide immunity against the real virus.
-These antibodies remain at high levels for only six to nine months.
-These waning antibody levels are one reason why you need to be revaccinated each year.
+The flu vaccine causes the body to makes antibodies that provide immunity against the real virus.
+These antibodies remain at high levels for only six to nine months, which is why you need to be revaccinated each year.
 In addition, the flu virus mutates rapidly, and the vaccine must be modified yearly to be effective against the most recent strains.

 Tips for Fending off the Flu

-Besides getting the flu vaccine as soon as it is available in your area, there are a few other things you can do to protect yourself from infection:
+Listen to Dr. Gregg Tolliver’s tips on how to avoid contracting the flu.
+Besides getting the flu vaccine as soon as it becomes available in your area, read on for some other measures you can take to keep from catching or spreading the flu.

-- At work, keep an alcohol-based hand sanitizer on your desk.
-Keep your work surface clean and wipe down your desk, keyboard, mouse, telephone, and other objects you frequently touch with disinfectant.
-Avoid borrowing coworkers’ office supplies or phone.
+- Keep your work surface clean and use disinfectant to wipe down your desk, keyboard, mouse, telephone, and other objects you frequently touch

-Keep your child at home if he or she gets the flu.
-The Center for Disease Control recommends that children stay home for at least 24 hours after the fever is gone.
+- Keep your child home if he or she gets the flu.
+(The Center for Disease Control recommends that children stay home for at least 24 hours after their fever is gone).

-Try not to let your home or workplace get too dry.
-The flu bug thrives in dry nasal and oral passages, which is one reason flu epidemics occur in dry winter months.
-By keeping your nasal passages and mouth moist, your body will be better able to flush out the flu bug.
+- Try not to let your home or workplace get too dry.
+The flu bug thrives in dry nasal and oral passages – one reason flu epidemics occur in dry winter months.
+If you keep your nasal passages and mouth moist, your body will be better able to flush out the flu bug.